europaphp/skeleton/readme.markdown

     use Europa\ServiceLocator;

     $locator = ServiceLocator::getInstance();
+    $layout  = $locator->layout();
     $layout  = $locator->create('layout');

 However, if we want to create the service if it doesn't exist and reuse it, we can just retrieve it:

     $layout = $locator->get('layout');
+    $layout = $locator->layout;

 Custom configuration can also be passed at the time of calling:

     $layout = $locator->get('layout', array('arg1', 'arg2'));
     $layout = $locator->create('layout', array('arg1', 'arg2'));
+    $layout = $locator->layout('arg1', 'arg2');

 If you do pass a configuration to `get` and the object already exists, it is re-configured, cached for future retrievals and returned.

 If you want to set a service from an external source, you can register it:

     $locator->register('externalService', new \ExternalService);

+Just in case you have separate service locator configurations, you can manage instances using `\Europa\ServiceLocator::getInstance($name)`.
+If the specified instance is not found, it is created and cached for later retrieval.
+If not specifying a name, it allows you to use the service locator like a singleton since for most applications, you won't need to retrieve more than one instance.

+    <?php

+    use Europa\ServiceLocator;

+    // default instance
+    $locator = ServiceLocator::getInstance();

+    // a separate instance
+    $locator = ServiceLocator::getInstance('myOtherConfiguration');

 From Request to Response
 ------------------------